Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field: Introduction

 \section{Introduction}

 Today, autonomous vehicles (AVs) worldwide are undergoing extensive road tests in the real world, and some have already been put into active service.
-However, Level 4+ autonomous driving still remains a significant challenge due to the ``long tail" of real-world driving events, meaning AVs can be unsafe in rarely occurring safety-critical scenarios \cite{Jain2021}.
+However, level 4+ autonomous driving still remains a significant challenge due to the ``long tail" of real-world driving events, meaning AVs can be unsafe in rarely occurring safety-critical scenarios \citep{Jain2021}.
 In the AV application stack, the motion planning module is one of the keys to solving this bottleneck as it determines the AV's driving policy.
-Imitation learning (IL) has been widely used as the core planner by learning from large-scale driving datasets of expert demonstrations \cite{alvinn1989,nvidia2016,wayve2020,Waymo2019,Lyft2022}.
-Academic and industrial research has produced state-of-the-art IL applications in real-world traffic scenarios, such as unsigned rural roads \cite{alvinn1989}, highways \cite{nvidia2016}, and urban driving \cite{wayve2020,Waymo2019,Lyft2022}.
+By learning from large-scale driving datasets of expert demonstrations, imitation learning (IL) has been exploited as the core planner in real-world traffic scenarios, such as unsigned rural roads \citep{alvinn1989}, highways \citep{nvidia2016}, and urban driving \citep{wayve2020,Waymo2019,Lyft2022}.

-However, despite the growing use of IL as the planner in AVs' planning module, efficiently improving IL models' safety in long-tail events is a difficult task.
+However, despite the growing use of IL in AVs' planning module, efficiently improving its safety in long-tail events is a difficult task.
 In our view, it can be decomposed into three sub-tasks, namely, data-efficient learning, generation of safety-critical scenarios, and data augmentation of critical driving behaviours.
 Our motivations are given as follows:

-We observe that IL models often require an excessive amount of training resource in order to achieve capable, but sometimes unsafe driving behaviours due to the distributional shift between the training and validation distributions \cite{Waymo2019,Lyft2022}.
-To enhance training efficiency and driving safety, we utilise the spline parameterisation for the IL model's predicted trajectory as proposed by our previous work \cite{spl2020} and an offline expert query approach to mitigate the distributional shift \cite{Lyft2022}.
+It is observed that IL models require an excessive amount of training resource in order to achieve capable, but sometimes unsafe driving behaviours due to the distributional shift between the training and validation distributions \citep{Waymo2019,Lyft2022}.
+To enhance training efficiency and driving safety, we utilise the spline parameterisation for the IL model's predicted trajectory as proposed by our previous work \citep{spl2020} and an offline expert query approach to mitigate the distributional shift \citep{Lyft2022}.